wayneandlayne/BricktronicsUltrasonic/README.md

 More details at http://www.wayneandlayne.com/bricktronics/

+**To Download**
-To download. click the "Download ZIP" button on the right side of this page.
+Click the "Clone or download" button on the upper-right side of this page below the pink bar, then select "Download ZIP".
 Rename the uncompressed folder BricktronicsUltrasonic.
 Check that the BricktronicsUltrasonic folder contains BricktronicsUltrasonic.cpp and BricktronicsUltrasonic.h

 Place the BricktronicsUltrasonic library folder into your `<arduinosketchfolder>/libraries/` folder.
 You may need to create the libraries subfolder if this is your first installed library.
 Restart the Arduino IDE.